sphinx-doc/sphinx/doc/config.rst

 These options influence HTML as well as HTML Help output, and other builders that use Sphinx' HTMLWriter class.

+.. confval:: html_title

+   The "title" for HTML documentation generated with Sphinx' own templates.
+   This is appended to the ``<title>`` tag of individual pages, and used in the navigation bar as the "topmost" element.
+It defaults to :samp:`'{<project>}
+   v{<revision>} documentation'`, where the placeholders are replaced by the config values of the same name.

 .. confval:: html_style

    The style sheet to use for HTML pages.
 A file of that name must exist either